taylorhcarroll/Regex-Anatomy/README.md

 $1$2$3 returns '1234567890'
 This is because we are saying to put group1 group2 and group3 one after another.
 By default you can call groups like this but you can also attach labels to them!

+/* As an aside, if you following along on Regexer.com plug the $1$2$3 into the replace tool at the bottom of the page.
+It might be kind of hard to visualize until we assign a label to the capture groups */

 /(?<areacode>\d{3})[ -]?(\d{3})[ -]?(\d{4})/gm
 labels group1 as 'areacode'